 Underdogs (positive odds)

-If the odds you are scanning are for an underdog (negative), than use the formula below.
+If the odds you are scanning are for an underdog (negative), then use the formula below.
 Results greater than 100 correspond to a value bet:

 ((odds/100) + 1) × estimated probability > 100